Dalton Holme

 Well or borehole construction

-A 460 mm bore was drilled through the base of the shaft in 1946, and plain lining (depth unknown) was inserted.
+The original 1.5 m-diameter shaft on the site is thought to have been dug in 1876 to 28.5 m depth.
+A 460 mm bore was drilled through the base of the shaft in 1946 and plain lining (depth unknown) was inserted.

 The well was constructed for a domestic water supply and is regularly pumped.

-A borehole was drilled 10 metres from the well in 1990.
+A borehole was drilled 10 m from the well in 1990.

 Hydrograph response

-The minimum recorded level is 9.64 m AOD on 14 February, 1992, and the maximum recorded water level is 23.82 m AOD on 30 March, 1947.
-There does appear to be some constraint in both minima and maxima, and as the well neither dries up nor overflows, this implies some regional stratigraphic control on levels.
+The minimum recorded level is 9.64 m AOD, on 14 February 1992, and the maximum recorded water level is 23.82 m AOD on 30 March 1947.
+There does appear to be some constraint in both minima and maxima.
+As the well neither dries up nor overflows, this implies some regional stratigraphical control on levels.

 Data issues